ecoinfAEET/2025_30DayMapChallenge/2025_30DayMapChallenge_files/15_Fire/firesMap.md

 Since the spatial resolution used in this example are municipalities in Spain, I downloaded the data from [here](https://centrodedescargas.cnig.es/CentroDescargas/limites-municipales-provinciales-autonomicos).
 Be aware that any other spatial resolutions, such as grid, provinces, counties in other countries, national boundaries, could be also used depending on your needs!

-First at all: load the layers you are interested:

 ```r
 library(tidyverse) # data management
 library(sf)        # vector spatial data